jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ecs_lambda.md

 - By default, there is a soft limit of 350 ENIs per region.
 If this limit is reached then invocations of VPC-enabled functions will be throttled.
 - Which is why you should always ask for a limit raise for ENIs whenever you ask for a concurrency raise for Lambda.
 - it’s recommended that you create dedicated subnets with large IP ranges for your Lambda functions.
+- In Lambda, more RAM means better vCPU. **There is no specific config for CPU**

 > “Don’t put your Lambda function in a VPC unless you have to”!